ddella/Debian11-K8s/Calico/IP_pools_per_namespace.md

 # Assign IP pools per namespace
+For this example, I assume you already have a Kubernetes cluster running with Calico v3.23.x installed.
+Suppose we want to provide different IP Pool for Pods in “external-ns” namespace and Pods in "internal-ns" namespaces.

+This tutorial is about **Per-namespace IP pools**: Sometimes it is useful to define multiple pools of addresses within your cluster.
+Calico now allows you to assign a given IP pool to one or more Kubernetes namespaces.

 ## Verify that you are using Calico IPAM
 If you are not sure which IPAM your cluster is using, the way to tell depends on install method.
 If you followed Calico's recommendation, use the commandL